Luxembourg's Dairy Industry

 Significant Events

-One of the significant events in Luxembourg's dairy sector is its participation in Arla Foods, a cooperative composed of over 8,400 farmers across Denmark, Sweden, the UK, Germany, Belgium, Luxembourg, and the Netherlands.
+One significant event in Luxembourg's dairy sector is its participation in Arla Foods, a cooperative composed of over 8,400 farmers across several countries, including Luxembourg.
 This cooperative framework enhances the industry's resources and supports collective progress.
-Furthermore, Luxembourgish farmers will be part of the new entity formed by the merger of Arla and DMK Group.
+Luxembourgish farmers will be part of the new entity formed by the merger of Arla and DMK Group.

 Conclusion